From quarks and gluons to color superconductivity at supranuclear densities

 From this line of arguments it is already clear that gluon screening effects become relevant at some point in the RG flow towards the infrared regime.
 To be more specific, we expect that the presence of gluon screening masses affects the dynamics for~$\ksb < k < k_{\text{m}}$.
 In this regime, contributions to the RG flow with at least one internal gluon line start to become parametrically suppressed since we have $m_{\text{g}}/k >1$.
 This reduces the aforementioned ``catalyzing effect" of the gluons and presumably leads to a shift of the symmetry breaking scale~$\ksb$ and the gap~$\Delta_{\text{gap}}$ to smaller values compared to the ones obtained in our present study.
-Within our present regularization scheme, however, the gluon screening masses are smaller than the scale set by the quantity~$m_{\text{g}}$~\cite{BGS}.
-Therefore, we expect that their inclusion will not significantly alter the value of the symmetry breaking scale~$\ksb$ as well as the dynamics for~$\ksb < k < k_{\text{m}}$, at least for sufficiently small values of the chemical potential.
+A detailed analysis of this aspect will be given elsewhere.
+In any case, we expect that their inclusion will not significantly alter the value of the symmetry breaking scale~$\ksb$ or the dynamics for~$\ksb < k < k_{\text{m}}$, at least for sufficiently small values of the chemical potential.
 For example, for~$\mu/\LQCD =2$, we have~$\ksb/\LQCD \approx 1.1$ and~$k_{\text{m}}/\LQCD \approx 2.2$.
 Consequently, gluon screening effects are expected to be relevant only in a comparatively small regime above the symmetry breaking scale.